 It is important to note from the above CDL endorsement list that only endorsement codes P, S, and N are allowed on any senior’s commercial learner permit.
 Restrictions for each of the three CDL endorsements apply, and are separate from each other.
-Learn more about endorsement codes in our complimentary guide.

-Tests for CDL Endorsements for Seniors
+Find Out About Tests for CDL Endorsements

 Getting a CDL requires a higher level of experience, skills and knowledge than is needed to drive a non-commercial vehicle, and drivers who operate particular types of commercial vehicles must take additional CDL tests to gauge if they are qualified to operate those vehicles.

 After a senior driver has established the types of CDL license endorsements he or she must add to a CDL, it is time to take and pass a knowledge test.
 But for some types of CDL endorsements, taking a knowledge test is not enough, and drivers will also be required to take a skills test, or, depending on the endorsement type, both.

 Once a senior driver has passed the knowledge test to add CDL endorsements, he or she can then move forward and schedule the road skills test, if required.
 After a senior driver has earned a CDL endorsement by passing the required testing, the letter that represents the endorsement code(s) will be printed on the front of his or her CDL, and an endorsement type will be displayed on the back.

 To add CDL endorsements, typically, the subsequent testing is required for each endorsement:

 - Knowledge test only: Endorsements T, N, H and X

 - Knowledge and skills tests: Endorsements P and S